Al-Dawwara: 1948, aftermath

 On receiving news of an imminent attack on the village by Operation Yiftach, many villagers fled on May 25, 1948, but some sources have indicated that some military force in practice was used to drive out the Arabs from the village.

 In 1992 the village site was described: "There are hardly any traces of the village left, only a few building stones at the edge of a fish pond remain on the site.
 The entire area has been converted into a fish hatchery."

+The Israeli settlements of Kibbutz 'Amir and Sde Nechemya are both on Al-Dawwara village land.
+Lately, the area has been used for a fish hatchery.